skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### plotsgpv
-* Version 1.04 02.07.2020 : Fixed/improved the support for matrices as input for options "esthi" and "estlo".
+* Version 1.04 02.07.2020 :
+	* Fixed/improved the support for matrices as input for options "esthi" and "estlo".
+	* Removed noshow-option because it was never needed.
+The results of the sgpv-calculations were never shown even without this option set.
+	* Fixed non working combinations of variables as inputs and the nomata-option.
+	* Changed legend slightly to be more in line with R-code.
 * Version 1.03 18.06.2020 : Changed the order in the legend to match the order in the R-code
 * Version 1.02 05.06.2020 : nomata-option will now be set correctly if variables are used as inputs for estimated intervals
 * Version 1.01 29.03.2020 : Added code for the cornercase that the ordering is set "sgpv", no variables as inputs are used and the matrix size exceeds c(matsize) -> uses Ben Jann's mm_cond() function (necessary code is included to avoid having the moremata-package installed ) -> not tested the code yet due to lack of test cases